joshfactorial/pollinator_simulation/README.md

 strictly north when it can I'll ignore towns, roads, and the other things that real life reflects in order to simplify the example.

-I want to set up at least experiments.
-One on some reasonable land layouts as they might actually exsist now to test if those are ideal for Monarchs, one with randomly generated fields within certain parameters to see if a simulation can converge on an ideal field layout.
-And a third with sort of a mix of semi-planned layouts to see if there is an ideal that might reflect a reality with more constraints then "plant butterfly food anywhere"
+I have set up several tests to see if I could find an optimal arrangement.
+There are some reasonable land layouts as they might actually exsist now to test if those are ideal for Monarchs.
+I'm currently attempting after some false starts to implement a semi-random arrangement algorithm that can take planned acres of fields and search for optimal arrangements to maximize butterfly survival while maintaining the appropriate crop, buffer, and windbreak ratios.
+I made a first stab at creating a randomization algorithm that would hold a ration of crops to food to shelter constant and attempt to find a suitable pattern, but the patterns it found were very non-realistic.
+No farmer can afford to randomly seed trees and weeds throughout their fields, even if that would be optimal for wildlife, so that is something I must continue to refine.

 The butterfly's variables will be the exact position it enters the field.
-It will be along and edge, but chosen at random and the amount of food the butterfly enters the field already carrying.
-There will also be a random element to the butterfly's movement.
-Once the butterfly's food falls below the 50% threshold, it will begin to look for food.
+It will be along an edge, favoring the southern half of the area to maximize the simulation but chosen at random within those constraints.
+It begins with an arbitrary amount of food selected from a normal curve centered at 50, representing 50% full of food.
-When it falls below 25%, the butterfly becomes more and more at risk for dying.
-Beyond that it's general goal is to move north.
-Rarely (high wind, rain, night) it will seek shelter.
-Each of these will have a random chance of moving in a random direction (scent trails and wind gusts)

-The butterfly will fly until it exits the test site to the north or dies.
-I'll run this simulation many times to sample the trend in how well the butterfly does, using a standard field to gauge success against.

-## Hypothesis or hypotheses before running the simulation:
-My hypothesis is that the current rules regarding buffer zones, that they need only be on edges of non-crop land, will provide insufficient shelter and nutrition and the butterfly mortality rate will be higher.
-I believe adding more buffers between fields would create an environment that is more hospitable and that this could be done without sacrificing too much crop land

-## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
-## What are the management decisions one could make from your simulation's output, etc.)
-These are the results of running the simulation on 8 fields of dimension 50km x 1.5 km.
-I used the 5 pregenerated fields I had created based on trying to limit the dispersal of the food and shelter to the edges.
-The middle shelter field (which has food on the east and west edges, and a line of trees in the middle) consistently performed the best after running this simulation several times.
-The second best being the food-heavy version, which has the entire border surronded by food.
-This makes sense, to me, when you consider that the butterflies are migrating north to south, so having a line of food in that direction to sustain them, combined with shelter in the middle (equidistant from both food sources) gives the butterflies the optimal chance of finding what they need.

-Dead percentage = 55.30%
-Exit percentage = 44.70%
---- 11.827407360076904 seconds ---
-Dead percentage = 9.20%
-Exit percentage = 90.80%
---- 11.929078340530396 seconds ---
-Dead percentage = 23.00%
-Exit percentage = 77.00%
---- 9.871609687805176 seconds ---
-Dead percentage = 6.60%
-Exit percentage = 93.40%
---- 14.209017515182495 seconds ---
-Dead percentage = 12.60%
-Exit percentage = 87.40%
---- 10.8919095993042 seconds ---
-Dead percentage = 53.70%
-Exit percentage = 46.30%
---- 5.590059041976929 seconds ---
-Dead percentage = 51.80%
-Exit percentage = 48.20%
---- 4.703392505645752 seconds ---
-Dead percentage = 52.80%
-Exit percentage = 47.20%
---- 4.925860166549683 seconds ---
-The best-performing field was middle_shelter

-For that field the breakdown by percentage for the layout is Percent food: 4.00%
-Percent shelter: 1.00%
-Percent crops: 95.00%

-So, 95% of each acre is going toward crops, which the farmer needs to survive.
-I had two additonal questions: is there a field configuration that outperforms the middle-shelter config, and can we increase the crop area and still maintain a high survival rate of the species.

-I ran a simulation on random placement of resources, and I wasn't able to find anything significant over 1000 trials.
-Maybe more would happen across a really optimal solution, but 1000 wasn't enough to find anything.
-The highest performing field in the same category in terms of crop yield as the break in the middle had only a 59.9% survival rate.
-I will think about a way to make an adaptive environment design that takes the best of the other designs and begins to improve on it.
+Behaviorally, the Butterfly will seek food in the early morning, attempt to move north during the day, seek food again in the early evening, and finally look for a place to shelter in the evening.
+Factors affecting its behavior will be its food level, which as it drops will increase the butterfly's desire to seek food.
+I plan to add a mating instinct and the ability to seek other butterflies in the future as well.
+Different pollinators, of course, have different mating habits.
+Social bees have designated times of year that they attempt to mate, and different conditions and nesting sites.

+The current simulation runs for one day, modeling 4 am to 3:59 am the next day.
+It's easy to modify the start time and new pollinators could be introduced at various times about the day and begin engaging in the behavior appropriate to the actual time.
+Because our clock time is arbitrary, the time variables are stored as attributes of the pollinators themselves.
+They react using their own biological clocks and cues to the amount of sunlight and such.

+I plan to introduce further elements of reality as time goes, such as environmental conditions, even simple ones like rain.
+Pollinators generally seek shelter in rain, which can be a deadly mess for a small animal.

+Monarchs and other pollinators might seek to leave the area as they migrate, others will be strongly tied to an area not be allowed to simply wander off.
+This is an attribute of the animal that varies from species to species.

 ## Instructions on how to use the program:
-A test field can be created by making a list of lists and converting it to a field using the field object.
-Anything that can be converted to a pandas DataFrame can be converted to a Field.
-The only extra requirement is that the entries must be integer values of 1, 2, or 3.
-1 = crop, 2 = food (milkweed and other flowers), 3 = shelter (trees).
-There are also several functions to create the fields used in the test.
-These are all prefaced "create_" etc. There is also a built-in function in Field called random_field that can create a field given parameters of length, width, percent crop, percent food, and percent shelter.
+A test field can be created by making a list of lists and converting it to a field using the field object, which usses numpy arrays to store the data, and thus has all the attributes of numpy arrays and more.
+Anything that can be converted to a numpy array can be converted to an Area, with the caveat that Areas must be 2 dimensional and can only contain integers in the set {1, 2, 3, 4}, where 1 = crop, 2 = food (milkweed and other flowers), 3 = shelter (trees).
+There are also several functions to create test fields.
+These are all prefaced "create_" etc. There is also a  built-in function in Field called random_field that can create a field given parameters of length, width, percent crop, percent food, and percent shelter, but see the notes above on the success and plans for this.

 ## All Sources Used:
 Buffer zone source: [usda organic farming](https://www.ams.usda.gov/sites/default/files/media/6%20Buffer%20Zones%20FINAL%20RGK%20V2.pdf)